agebe/kvd/README.md

 See example code below.

-kvd does not have serialization but its put- and get-operations are based on Java IO streams so please bring your own serialization.
+kvd does not bring its own serialization support but put- and get-operations are based on Java IO streams so integration with your serialization system should be easy.

+TODO: add link to gson example

 kvd client and server are written in Java.